MikePfunk28/advent_of_code/README.md

 list of differences.
 Once I had the list of differences, I could compare to make sure they were all decreasing or increasing.
 Numpy was much easier obviously, but the logic works for both.

+LeetCode - Problem 1 - Two Sums - find the sums that add up to the target.
+So in a list you need to see if any values when added, add up to the target.
+This was actually pretty easy, and could likely be done in many easiers ways.
+I need to iterate on it, and think about the logic, I think you could do it similar to how you would a rolling window.

+Refactored Two Sums - I knew I could refactor this to be cleaner, but I never expected to get the fastest time on this.
+Essentially you are just enumerating the values in a for loop, making a dictionary or hash table.
+In this case you subtract the current value from the target value to then have a simple check if this is it or not.
+Its actually more intuitive than you would think.